Sinacs/Joplin.Plugin.ReMoods.Theme/README.md

 **Q: Can I only change the theme mode but not change the built-in theme?**

-**A:** *Yes, you can, but you will find that other plugins' background colors might not match your ReMoods theme, and the selected text background color in Markdown Editor will become hard to read.
-(I can't edit that.)*
+**A:** *Yes, you can, but you will find that other plugins' background colors might not match your ReMoods theme, and the selected text background color in Markdown Editor will become hard to read.*

 ## Customizable Heading